ecmwf-projects/dss-jupyterhub-notebooks/README.md

 ## c3s-training

 The C3S training material is also published as a [JupyterBook](https://ecmwf-training.github.io/c3s-training/intro.html).
 Here we provide direct access to the notebooks so that they can be executed directly.
+The training material is organised in sub-modules which group the examples into data themes, the sub-modules included are:

+1. **climate-indices** - Climate indicators and indexes
+1. **projections** - Climate projections (CMIP and CORDEX)
+2. **reanalysis** - The ECMWF Reanalysis (ERA) family
+3. **sat-obs-atmos-comp** - Satelliite observations of atmospheric composition
+4. **sat-obs-atmos-physics** - Satelliite observations of atmospheric physics
+5. **sat-obs-hydro-cryo** - Satelliite observations of hydrology and cryosphere
+6. **sat-obs-land** - Satelliite observations of land
+7. **sat-obs-ocean** - Satelliite observations of ocean
+8. **seasonal-forecast** - The ECMWF Seasonal Forecast family